Computing: Informatics Units 3 and 4

 Throughout the course the Problem Solving Methodology (PSM) drives the sequencing of the tasks.
 PSM is a series of steps that can be taken to solve a problem.
 The stages include analysing the requirements for a problem, designing a solution to the problem, physically developing a solution for the design and testing and evaluating the solution to establish the extent to which the solution meets the requirements which were initially set out in the early stages of the project with the client.

 Who is it for?

-This subject is for students who have reasonably good IT skills and have an interest in gathering data and manipulating the data into useful information to draw a conclusion.
-To successfully complete this subject students need to be self-motivated and be able to complete research independently.
+This subject is for you if you have reasonably good IT skills and have an interest in gathering data and manipulating the data into useful information to draw a conclusion.
+To successfully complete this subject you need to be self-motivated and be able to complete research independently.

 There is no prerequisite for this course, however prior knowledge and skills with relational databases will be beneficial but not essential.
 The course teaches basic database skills for students who have never worked in this area, but learning databases for the first time will be challenging so you will have to be highly motivated to able to work independently.
 You will need sound math and logic abilities.

 You will learn how to gather information from different sources and arrange the data correctly in a relational database which, in turn, will make it easy to manipulate and produce meaningful output.